-To be launched in 2019, the California Health Information Exchange Onboarding Program (Cal-HOP) will provide funding to assist Medi-Cal providers access and use health information exchange technology to improve the quality and effectiveness of care for Medi-Cal beneficiaries.
+The California Health Information Exchange Onboarding Program (Cal-HOP) will provide up to $50 million in state and federal funding to Qualified Health Information Organizations (QHIOs) to support Medi-Cal providers' access and use health information exchange (HIE) technology to improve the quality and effectiveness of care for Medi-Cal beneficiaries.
 Cal-HOP will:

-Increase the number of Medi-Cal providers that can exchange patient data via a Health Information Organization (HIO);
+- Increase the number of Medi-Cal providers that can exchange patient data via a Health Information Organization (HIOs);

-Facilitate Medi-Cal providers' access to the CURES prescription drug monitoring database.
+- Facilitate Medi-Cal providers' access to the Controlled Substance Utilization Review and Evaluation System (CURES) prescription drug monitoring database.

 On February 22, 2019, the Webinar addressed questions from the California Health Information Organizations (HIOs).

 Cal-HOP Description & HIO Requirement slides